Log canonical models of foliated surfaces: Abstract

 \section{Abstract}

-We study generalized canonical models of foliated surfaces of general type.
-In particular, we show that generalized canonical models of general type and their minimal partial du Val resolutions are bounded.
-Moreover, we show the valuative criterion of separatedness and properness and local-closedness for $\cS_P$-families.
+We study log canonical models of foliated surfaces of general type.
+In particular, we show that log canonical models of general type and their minimal partial du Val resolutions are bounded.
+Moreover, we show the valuative criteria of separatedness and properness and a property related to local-closedness for the moduli functor $\cM_P^{\tn{sm}}$ which parametrizes the stable smoothable foliated surfaces pairs.

 On the way, we also show a result on the invariance of plurigenera.